There are components for content other than word count.

-Clear, Compressed and Legit Images
+Clear, Compressed, and Legit Images

 The number one on that list of posts for my search query ‘what should be the length of content’ at Google only have 650+ words.
-Supporting their content with images or photos add to the appeal.
-Most of the posts in my mini-search used photos of graphs supporting the studies and researches.
+Supporting their content with images or photos adds to the appeal.
+Most of the posts in my mini-search used photos of graphs supporting the studies and research.
 It is the same with those that used images of instructions, quotes from experts, call-to-actions, etc.

 As mentioned in one of my blog posts, you choose photos that appeal to the emotions to get reader engagement.
 You also pick photos that represent your content and your brand.

 You do not need visual acumen when choosing images or photos for your content.
 That is for artists and designers.
 If you can create your image using the available online tools, that would be good.

 All of the blog posts in that mini-search have links.
 These include internal and external links.
 You must have noticed that I have included in this post a few links to some of my posts.
 The other links are external links that redirect to other blogs or web pages.

 Linking with an internal link is a way to provide your readers with additional information about a topic.
 By doing this, you only not promote your skills as a writer, but you also deliver extra learning that the readers need.

 Linking to an external link adds to your resourcefulness and to your willingness to give information from authoritative web pages.
 It reflects your desire to help your readers to learn more and acquire additional information.
 You also get the chance to build relationships across the web.

 Some of the links in the blog posts from the mini-research also include call-to-action links that influence an audience or a reader to take action or move forward by buying or getting a product or service.